ParticulaCode/GoCubeUnityPlugin/README.md

 ---

 The GoCube Unity Plugin is a group of C# classes that form a bridge between Unity and our native Android™ and iOS™.
 Unity can call down into each platform's native code for GoCube commands and receive callbacks from native code up into Unity.
-The easiest way to get going with the plugin is by starting with one of the samples we have created.
+The easiest way to get going with the plugin is by starting with the sample we have created.

 	Notice: The GoCube Unity Plugin only works with Android and iOS.